railgn/wiki-links/README.md

 To-do:

--css, animations (css class needs to change for animation to play)

--Why does animation only play for leader
+-   Why does animation only play for leader

--"Ready for next round" conditional to-dos
+-   Border on Home page

 -add modal to copy to keyboard